SmartBear/swaggerhub-cli/README.md

-  -f, --file=file              (required) file location of API to update -h, --help                   show CLI help --visibility=public|private  [default: private] visibility of API in SwaggerHub --publish                    publish the API version when it gets updated --setdefault                 set this version as the default version of API
+  -f, --file=file              (required) file location of API to update -h, --help                   show CLI help --visibility=public|private  [default: private] visibility of API in SwaggerHub --publish                    sets the API version as published --setdefault                 sets API version to be the default

 DESCRIPTION
   The API version from the file will be used unless the version is specified in the command argument.